MicrosoftDocs/learn/learn-pr/azure/migrate-aspnet-app-azure-app-service/includes/exercise-deploy-app-container.md

 Once you've completed the steps above, you'll need to specify the deployment configuration for the application.
 Click **Configure** to customize the deployment for the application.
 In the configure step, you can provide the following customizations:

-1. **Name**: pecify a unique app name for the application.
+1. **Name**: Specify a unique app name for the application.
 This name will be used to generate the application URL and used as a prefix for other resources being created as part of this deployment.
 2. **Application Configuration**: For any application configurations that were parameterized, use the following value for the current deployment.
     - **URL**: To create the URL to be specified, navigate to *LearnAppContainerization* resource group and copy the name of the SQL server.
         - The SQL server will name will be in the following format - "appcontainerization-lab0000".